 Credit from non-accredited institutions will not normally be accepted.
 Current students who desire to complete coursework at non-accredited institutions must request approval in advance.
 The registrar's office in each location will provide direction.
 The request must be accompanied by evidence that demonstrates the academic rigor of the program (syllabi, course descriptions, textbooks, qualifications of instructors, etc.).
 Approval is not automatically granted.
 For students transferring to Bethel, partial credit may be given for coursework completed at non-accredited graduate schools on the basis of validation examinations.

 Students are expected to complete their courses at Bethel to the greatest extent possible.
 Two-thirds of the credits required in a Bethel degree may be granted on the basis of transfer credit.
 Transfer students will normally be required to complete at least one course in each core discipline at Bethel.

 A student with a Master of Arts degree (or its equivalent) in religious studies from Bethel or another school may be granted advanced standing toward a Master of Divinity or Master of Arts degree.
 Not more than half of the credits required for the previous degree may be used toward a second degree at Bethel.
-To receive the Master of Divinity degree, such persons will be required to earn at least 60 semester credits and meet all of the other requirements.
-To receive the Master of Arts degree, such persons will be required to earn at least 27 semester credits and meet all of the requirements of the degree.
+To receive the Master of Divinity degree, such persons will be required to earn at least 39 semester credits and meet all of the other requirements.
+To receive the Master of Arts degree, such persons will be required to earn at least 21-26 semester credits (depending on the degree) and meet all of the requirements of the degree.
 See the registrar's office for complete details.